helper-uttam/Web-Components/README.md

 > Name your folder/repository as `<item_name>` without `<>`.

+> Only HTML and CSS files are allowed.

 ### If you have any confusion feel free to reach our community.